-Through collections, HMRC not only funds public services like schools and the NHS, it also supports economic recovery and growth.
-In Guidance published on the .Gov.uk website, HMRC have said “If you can pay your taxes then you should do so – but if you’re struggling, we want to work with you to agree a plan based on your financial position”.
-It reiterates that even when businesses are unlikely to recover, the directors do have a responsibility to creditors & employees because no-one benefits when unsustainable debt is built up.
+Through collections, HMRC not only funds public services like schools and the NHS, but it also supports economic recovery and growth.
+In Guidance published on the .Gov.uk website, HMRC have said “If you can pay your taxes then you should do so – but if you’re struggling, we want to work with you to agree on a plan based on your financial position”.
+It reiterates that even when businesses are unlikely to recover, the directors do have a responsibility to creditors & employees because no one benefits when unsustainable debt is built up.
 The need for effective debt recovery is paramount.

-From September 2021 HMRC plans to issue court proceedings against companies & individuals who are unwilling to either acknowledge, or make payment on their debt.
+From September 2021 HMRC plans to issue court proceedings against companies & individuals who are unwilling to either acknowledge or make payment on their debt.
 HMRC has emphasised their powers include summary warrants, taking control of assets, insolvency proceedings and court action.
 However, they will only use these powers as a last resort and will take care to use them fairly and proportionally”.
 HMRC Debt Management teams have been trained to first identify and then support customers who may need extra assistance in managing their financial affairs.

 Reinventing business & the economy

 In the backdrop of HMRC actively pursuing debts again, insolvency specialists have announced the number of companies in financial difficulty has increased 25% in the last 12 months to 650,000.
 New data from the Office for National Statistics (ONS) shows a total of 396,155 firms closed in 2020.
 The Federation of Small Businesses estimates 250,000 small businesses will fold during 2021.
 The tourism and hospitality sectors have struggled due to the ever-changing difficulties in adapting to the coronavirus regulations and restrictions.
 Other sectors like takeaway food, gifts and logistics have bucked the trend with unprecedented demand.